Rounding it up

 How to start building your credit score as a newcomer

 So you’re new to Canada with a blank slate of credit history.
-Here’s the good news - building credit from scratch is easier than improving poor credit.
+Here’s the good news - building credit in Canada from scratch is easier than improving poor credit.
 Apart from paying all of your bills on time, there are a few other ways that you can start building your credit:

 Step 1: Get a cell phone